Arial photo 5-20-2017 Hirt_small

 Brush Drop-Off Site

-The brush drop-off site will reopen April 1, 2024 for the season.
+The brush drop-off site is open for the 2024 season.
 The site is located at 310 S. Bridge Road (SR 269 South) behind the dog park.
 For your safety, the brush area is not to be used after dusk.

 Rule Reminders: